 Biological waste primarily consists of animal carcasses, bedding, and excrement.
 It may also include specimens in vials or containers.
 Waste containing biological (excluding animal carcasses), pathogenic, or infectious material or equipment (e.g., syringes, test tubes, capillary tubes) used to handle such material, shall be treated to reduce, to the maximum extent practicable, the potential hazard from the non-radiological materials.

 Waste with a half-life less than 90 days needs to be segregated from other waste.
 Small animals may be bagged and kept frozen until the date of pick-up.
-Researchers working with large animals such as large dogs, sheep, or hogs must contact the Radiation Safety Office to make arrangements for disposal.
+Researchers working with large animals such as large dogs, sheep, or hogs must contact the Office of Radiation Safety to make arrangements for disposal.

 Liquid Scintillation Waste is liquid waste, which usually consists of a xylene or toluene based scintillation fluid.
 LS waste is divided into two categories based on the radionuclides present and the average activity per gram of media: (1) H-3 and C-14 waste with an average activity of less than 0.05 uCi per gram of media, and (2) all other radionuclide LS waste.